David Toms: Early life and amateur career

 Toms was born in Monroe in northeastern Louisiana.
-He is the son of Thomas Edward "Buster" Toms of Minden in northwestern Louisiana.
+He is the son of Thomas Edward "Buster" Toms from Minden in northwestern Louisiana.
 Toms won the 15-17 Boys' event at the 1984 Junior World Golf Championships.
 Toms also played little league baseball with future Major League Baseball players Albert Belle and Ben McDonald.
-After graduating from Airline High School in Bossier City, Louisiana, he attended Louisiana State University in Baton Rouge, where he was a member of the golf team.
+After graduating from Airline High School in Bossier City, Louisiana, he attended Louisiana State University in Baton Rouge, and was a member of the golf team.

 Professional career

-1989–98: Early years and first win
+1989–98: early years and first win

 In 1991, Toms finished T23 at the PGA Tour qualifying school to earn his first full tour card for the 1992 season.
 Toms made his first three cuts on tour including a third-place finish at the Northern Telecom Open, although this was the only top 10 he would earn all season.
 The following season was also a struggle for Toms as he made just 12 of 32 cuts for the season, of which three were top-10 finishes.
 In 1994, Toms' lack of success continued on the PGA Tour and he lost his playing rights for the 1995 season.

 In 1995, Toms played the entire season on the Nike Tour (now the Korn Ferry Tour) with greater success, winning two tournaments, the Greater Greenville Classic and the Wichita Open.
 This success earned Toms his PGA Tour card for the 1996 season.

 Upon his return to the PGA Tour in 1996, Toms had a disappointing season with just two top 10s.
 However, he did manage to qualify for his first major championship of his career at the 1996 U.S. Open, where he missed the cut.

 In 1997, Toms won his first PGA Tour event at the Quad City Classic, winning by three strokes over Brandel Chamblee.
 He followed this success in the 1998 season with a runner-up finish at the Tucson Chrysler Classic.
 At his first visit to Augusta National, he recorded his best finish in a major championship at the time with a T-6 at the Masters.
 In his defense of the Quad City Classic title, Toms finished fourth.

-1999–2000: Three more wins
+1999–2000: three more wins

 In 1999, Toms enjoyed seven top-10 finishes on the PGA Tour.
 In September, he won his second title at the Sprint International, by three strokes over David Duval.
 Toms almost added another title the following week when he narrowly missed out at the Reno-Tahoe Open, finishing in T-2 behind Notah Begay III.
 Toms did, however, win his third PGA Tour title a month later at the Buick Challenge, defeating Stuart Appleby by three strokes.

 In 2000, Toms made 26 of 31 cuts, including a tie for fourth at The Open Championship.
 He won the Michelob Championship at Kingsmill, defeating Canadian Mike Weir in a sudden-death playoff, giving Toms his fourth Tour victory.